bearandhammer/knowledge-vault/obsidian-vault/👔 Professional Skills/AZ-900/Azure Fundamentals.md

 For the exam - you don't need to know all of the particular settings when creating a resource.
 But, I did opt to follow along anyway!

+See all images (when generating a VM):
+- SQL Server (plus licencing and software).
+- Oracle.
+- Different Windows Servers.
+- Linux.

+600+ variants!

+Quotas - there are limits based on your account type, regions, etc.

 ##### Connecting to a Virtual Machine

 ##### Creating Azure App Services / Web Apps